proxy-wasm/spec/abi-versions/v0.2.1/README.md

 * returns:
   - `i32 (`[`proxy_action_t`]`) action`

-Called for each chunk of HTTP response body received from upstream.
+Called for each chunk of HTTP response body received from upstream, even when the processing is paused.

 Response body chunk (of `body_size`) can be retrieved and/or modified using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]
 with `buffer_id` set to `HTTP_RESPONSE_BODY`.

+`body_size` represents total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded downstream.

 Paused HTTP response can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to